Ukrainian cities shelled, including one near nuclear plant | Headlines

 Kyiv said that two districts of Mykolaiv, which has been targeted frequently in recent weeks, were shelled.

-"Either Ukraine returns fire, risking international condemnation and a nuclear incident (which Ukrainian forces are unlikely to do), or Ukrainian forces allow Russian forces to continue firing on Ukrainian positions from an effective safe zone,'" the Institute's latest report said.

-The head of the UN nuclear watchdog agency earlier this week voiced alarm over the situation at the Zaporizhzhia plant.

-Russian Defence Ministry spokesman Lt.
-Gen. Igor Konashenkov said on Thursday that the Russian military had struck two Ukrainian munitions depots near the village of Novoivanivka in the Zaporizhzhia region and a fuel depot near the Zaporizhzhia railway station.
+Russian Defense Ministry spokesman Lt.
+Gen. Igor Konashenkov said Thursday that the Russian military had struck two Ukrainian munitions depots near the village of Novoivanivka in the Zaporizhzhia region and a fuel depot near the Zaporizhzhia railway station.

-In northern Ukraine, the country's second-largest city, Kharkiv, was being shelled from Russia, the presidential office said.

 Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, denied Ukrainian involvement.
 He alleged, without offering evidence, that Russian or separatist forces were responsible for the shelling.